JustToThePoint English Website Version

 Let’s solve the second-order linear differential equation y’’ -y = e-t, with initial conditions y(0) = 1, y’(0) = 0.

-Typically, solving such equations involves finding the general solution to the homogeneous equation y′′ −y = 0, calculating the characteristic equation, finding its roots, determining a particular solution, and applying the initial conditions.
+Typically, solving such equations involves finding the general solution to the homogeneous equation y′′ −y = 0, calculating the characteristic equation, finding its roots and writing the general solution to the homogeneous differential equation, determining a particular solution to the ODE, and finally applying the initial conditions.
 However, we will use the Laplace Transform method to streamline the process.

 Step 1: Take the Laplace Transform of Both Sides